apache/nuttx/configs/fire-stm32v2/README.txt

 NuttX EABI "buildroot" Toolchain
 ================================

   A GNU GCC-based toolchain is assumed.
-The files */setenv.sh should be modified to point to the correct path to the Cortex-M3 GCC toolchain (if different from the default in your PATH variable).
+The PATH environment variable should be modified to point to the correct path to the Cortex-M3 GCC toolchain (if different from the default in your PATH variable).